Prisoner reentry: Healthcare

 Other reentry programs focus on improving health among ex-prisoners, which tends to be significantly worse than that of people who have never been imprisoned.
 While incarcerated, prisoners face higher rates of chronic and infectious diseases, mental illness, and substance use disorders.'
-After release, the difficulties faced during reentry exacerbate these health conditions, which is demonstrated by a link between incarceration history and poorer physical and mental health.
+After release, the difficulties faced during reentry exacerbate these health conditions, as demonstrated by a link between incarceration history and poorer physical and mental health.
 Formerly incarcerated individuals face a lack of access to primary care services, mental health conditions, low health literacy, and difficulty obtaining medication access after release.'
-Along with these reintegration barriers, formerly incarcerated individuals also face toxic social stress since they have to adjust to a new life and the transitional period is very unstable.
-The challenges reconnecting with their communities lead to a lack of social support, which is usually crucial to preventing negative health outcomes.
+Along with these reintegration barriers, formerly incarcerated individuals also face toxic social stress since they have to adjust to a new life, and the transitional period is very unstable.
+The challenges of reconnecting with their communities lead to a lack of social support, which is usually crucial to preventing negative health outcomes.
 These factors create a specific need for healthcare services during the period of reentry.
 A 2007 study found that, during the first two weeks after release, the risk of death for formerly incarcerated individuals was 12.7 times that of general community members.

 Healthcare-focused reentry programs are designed to aid in the transition back to society, improve health outcomes for the formerly incarcerated population, and reduce recidivism.

 Healthcare reentry programs can focus on factors such as discharge planning, substance use disorder treatment, or mental health.
-A 2020 study evaluated three types of healthcare reentry programs: a swift, certain, fair (SCF) program for drug-involved probationers; an aftercare program for drug-involved offenders; and, a comprehensive reentry program.
+A 2020 study evaluated three types of healthcare reentry programs: a swift, certain, fair (SCF) program for drug-involved probationers; an aftercare program for drug-involved offenders; and a comprehensive reentry program.
 In the SCF approach, patients were given graduated punishments that target abstinence through frequent drug tests and monitoring, and this model was found to be less effective in reducing recidivism.
 The second program was a residential program of recovery homes for individuals dealing with substance use disorder.
 Residents live together and provide a supportive, sober social network.
 This program increased employment and reduced substance use, but it did not affect incarceration levels.
 The third program provided holistic health services through institutional caseworkers and supervision agents in the community.
 It provided planning, support, and direction for individuals to address their needs.
 This type of program was found to be most effective in reducing recidivism.